drnkwati/devtips/invason-of-control-and-service-containers-best-practices.md

         return $this->ioc->get(\Psr\Log\LoggerInterface::class);
 }

-This way we not only free up the constructor, but also resolve dependencies as needed durin runtime.
-This will free up memmory and improve application performance.
+This way we not only free up the constructor but also resolve dependencies as needed during runtime.
+This will free up memory and improve application performance.